P. G. T. Beauregard: Return to Charleston

 During this period, Beauregard promoted innovative naval defense strategies, such as early experimentation with submarines, naval mines (called "torpedoes" in the Civil War), and with a small vessel called a torpedo-ram.
 A swift boat fitted with a torpedo on a pole projecting from its bow under water, it could be used to surprise an enemy vessel and impale it underneath the water line.
 He was also busy devising strategies for other generals in the Confederacy.
 He proposed that some of the state governors meet with Union governors of the Western states (what are called the Midwest states today) for a peace conference.
 The Davis administration rejected the idea, but it caused considerable political maneuvering by Davis's enemies in the Congress.
 Beauregard also proposed a grand strategy—submitted anonymously through his political allies so that it was not tainted by his reputation—to reinforce the Western armies at the expense of Robert E. Lee's army in Virginia, destroy the Federal army in Tennessee, which would induce Ulysses S. Grant to relieve pressure on Vicksburg and maneuver his army into a place where it could be destroyed.
 The Confederate Army would continue to Ohio, and induce the Western states to ally with the Confederacy.
 Meanwhile, a fleet of torpedo-rams built in England could be used to recapture New Orleans, ending the war.
 There is no record that his plan was ever officially presented to the government.

-While visiting his forces in Florida, which had just repelled a Union advance at Jacksonville, Beauregard received a telegram that his wife had died on March 2, 1864.
+While visiting his forces in Florida, which had just repelled a Union advance near Jacksonville, Beauregard received a telegram that his wife had died on March 2, 1864.
 Living in Union-occupied New Orleans, she had been seriously ill for two years.
 A Northern-leaning local newspaper printed an opinion that her husband's actions had exacerbated her condition.
 This so fanned negative popular opinion that 6,000 people attended her funeral.
 Union Maj.
 Gen. Nathaniel P. Banks provided a steamer to carry her body upriver for burial in her native parish.
 Beauregard wrote that he would like to rescue "her hallowed grave" at the head of an army.